tue-robotics/tue_robocup/challenge_help_me_carry/README.md

 ### Testing in the lab/simulation

 starting location: next to the dinner table, looking to the robocup field

+for the simulation it's neccessary to simulate a human entity in RVIZ using:

+    rosrun fast_simulator interactive.py loy loy 0 0 0

 ## During the challenge